- Solar advice hub

 The pros and cons of microinverters

-Microinverters will almost certainly increase the amount of electricity your system generates over its lifespan – but this comes at a price.
+Microinverters will almost certainly increase the output of systems that can't be helped with multiple inverter strings – but this comes at a price.

 The larger and more complicated your system is, the more appealing microinverters will be, but the point at which you should get microinverters instead of a string inverter is tricky to work out on your own.